kyma-project/cli/README.md

 ### Stable release

-The Kyma CLI had no stable release yet.
-To test it before final stage use nightly or the latest.
+The Kyma CLI has not yet been stable released.
+To test it before the final stage use nightly or the latest.

 ## Usage